DHCP server restarted multiple times on secondary after config sync

 Do now call write_config() when click on Apply Changes because it was already done and it causes dhcpd to restart one more time on secondary nodes.
 It fixes #3797

-#5 Updated by Jim Pingle about 4 years ago
+#5 Updated by Jim Pingle over 4 years ago

 - Status changed from Feedback to New